JassemShe/The-Role-of-Caffeine-Alcohol-Smoking-Exercise-and-Sleep-Duration-in-Sleep-Efficiency/README.md

 ## 💡 Analytical Thinking & Critical Reasoning

-### 🔎 Used Multivariate Modeling Over Simple Correlation
+### 🔎 Applied Multivariate Modeling for Deeper Insights
-Instead of analyzing variables in isolation, I applied a **multiple regression model** to understand how behaviors interact and jointly affect sleep.
-→ *Demonstrates statistical depth and modeling intuition.*
+Rather than relying on isolated variable analysis, a **multiple linear regression model** was implemented to examine the **combined influence** of behavioral factors on sleep efficiency.
+This allowed for a more comprehensive understanding of how predictors interact.

-### 🧠 Interpreted Unexpected Results with Caution
+### 🧠 Interpreted Unexpected Findings with Nuance
-Caffeine showed a surprising positive impact.
-I **didn’t accept it blindly** but discussed how it might reflect healthier routines or unobserved variables.
-→ *Exhibits critical thinking and domain reasoning.*
+Caffeine intake exhibited a **positive association** with sleep efficiency, contrary to prior literature.
+Rather than assuming causality, this result was **interpreted with caution**

-### ✅ Verified Findings with T-Test
+### ✅ Employed Cross-Validation to Reinforce Results
-To **cross-validate** the impact of smoking, I performed a t-test alongside the regression.
-Both methods confirmed the result.
-→ *Shows rigor and analytical reliability.*
+To **support the regression finding** that smoking negatively impacts sleep efficiency, a **two-sample t-test** was conducted.
+Both analyses independently yielded significant results, reinforcing the conclusion and enhancing robustness.

-### ⚠️ Transparent About Limitations
+### ⚠️ Explicitly Acknowledged Dataset Limitations
-I addressed limitations such as **age range**, **geographic scope**, and **measurement ambiguity**.
-→ *Reflects scientific integrity and awareness of generalizability.*
+Key limitations—such as the **restricted age range** (20–59), **geographic specificity** (Moroccan population), and the **lack of transparency regarding measurement tools**—were explicitly identified.
+These factors were recognized as potentially affecting the **generalizability and reliability** of findings.

-### 🔄 Acknowledged Deviations from Known Research
+### 🔄 Flagged Deviations from Established Literature
-The lack of a relationship between sleep duration and efficiency **contradicts expectations**.
-I flagged this for future investigation instead of dismissing it.
+The **absence of a significant relationship** between sleep duration and efficiency was noted, despite prior evidence suggesting otherwise.
+This deviation was **flagged for future research**, highlighting the need for further validation with broader and more diverse datasets.
-→ *Indicates humility, openness, and evidence-based reasoning.*

 ---